 Over the course of the year, the Agency revises its budget as it attempts to deal with unexpected changes in revenue and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was adopted in February 2021.
+The final amendment to the budget for all funds, except the Special Education Fund, was adopted in February 2022.
 A schedule showing the Agency's original and final budget amounts compared with amounts actually paid and received is provided in the required supplemental information of these financial statements.